In the first of a two-part series, Christians on the Left member Andrew Chandler discusses the origins of Christian Socialism in Britain.

 I genuinely try and live in expectant hope and entrust in God.

-However, I have been shaken since 2010, and most especially in the last year with the Brexit Vote and the election of a World Leader who opening mocks the disabled (and denies it).
-A leader who has potentially such a negative impact on disabled rights through his international influence that I regularly have visions of Dickensian London and poor houses (and those are the less dark visions I have).
+However, I have been shaken since 2010, and most especially in the last year with the Brexit Vote and the election of a World Leader who openly mocks the disabled (and denies it).

 By Matthew Judson